awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-overview.md

 Before you allocate Dedicated Hosts, take note of the following limitations and restrictions:
 + RHEL, SUSE Linux, and Windows AMIs \(whether offered by AWS or on the AWS Marketplace\) cannot be used with Dedicated Hosts\.
-+ Amazon EC2 instance recovery is not supported\.
-+ Up to two On\-Demand Dedicated Hosts per instance family, per region can be allocated\.
++ Up to two On\-Demand Dedicated Hosts per instance family, per Region can be allocated\.
 It is possible to request a limit increase: [Request to Raise Allocation Limit on Amazon EC2 Dedicated Hosts](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=)\.
 + The instances that run on a Dedicated Host can only be launched in a VPC\.
 + Host limits are independent from instance limits\.
 Instances that you are running on Dedicated Hosts do not count towards your instance limits\.
 + Auto Scaling groups are not supported\.